israelubeda/israelubeda.github.io/Sobre mi.md

 #subtitle: Why you'd want to go on a date with me
 ---

-My name is Harshal Bhoir.
+My name is Israel Ubeda.
 I have the following qualities:

-- ERP Module Development in **ODOO** Python Framework
 - Web Scraping **(BEAUTIFULSOUP,DRYSCRAPE)**
 - Software development
 - Data Mining **(PANDAS,NUMPY)**